Diwali Ritual the Significance Lakshmi-Ganesh Puja - How to Perform & Why it Matters

 Before starting with the puja, a lot of preparations are required.
 Start the preparations by cleaning the entire house.
 This must be followed by taking a shower.
 Any puja must be performed with a clean mind and body in a clean environment.
 It is said that Goddess Lakshmi never graces a house with her presence that is not clean.

-2. Purify and Decorate Your Home
+2. Purification and decoration your Home

-Apart from cleaning the house, purifying it by sprinkling Gangajal all over it and decorating it with marigold flowers and mango leaves is very important.
+Apart from cleaning the house, purifying it by sprinkling Gangajal (holy water) all over it and decorating it with marigold flowers and mango leaves is very important.
 Putting up lights before performing the puja is also customary.

 3. Prepare the Puja Kalash